apache/parquet-format/README.md

 of primitive types to a minimum and reuses parquet's efficient encodings.
 For example, strings are stored as byte arrays (binary) with a UTF8 annotation.
 These annotations define how to further decode and interpret the data.
-Annotations are stored as a `ConvertedType` in the file metadata and are documented in
+Annotations are stored as `ConvertedType` fields in the file metadata and are documented in
 [LogicalTypes.md][logical-types].